 Outdoor Watering Solutions

 - A hose timer can also be used to reduce outdoor water usage.
-Generally timers can be programmed from 5 minutes up to 120 minutes.
-Timers can be purchased for an average cost of about $20-$25 at most home and garden centers.
+Generally, timers can be programmed from 5 minutes up to 120 minutes.
+Timers can be purchased for an average cost of about $20-$25 at most home and garden centres.

 Courtesy of Walco Sprinklers

 - Rain barrels can be effectively utilized to catch and store rainwater, for the purposes of outdoor watering.
 For more information about Rain Barrels and installation, click here.

 - Rain Gauges can be utilized to measure the amount of rain that has fallen, to determine if you need to water at all!
 Rain gauges can be purchased for an average of $10-$20 at most home and garden centres.
 Turf only needs 1 inch of water per week to thrive.
 Utilize a rain gauge or frisbee to measure.